-The Planning Commission determined that the density was too high for the site when combining the project with the Existing Bridgeview Apartments to the west.
-Further, the Commission expressed concern that there would be inadequate parking on the site resulting in overflow parking on the public streets around the development.
-A review of the parking in the vicinity by City staff did not indicate significant parking challenges on Brown Street to the east of the project or on Riverside Drive.
-As a result, given the proposed apartments and affordable units, and the revisions to the project design to reflect previous concerns, Staff supported the project to include 56 parking spaces.
+The Planning Commission determined that the density was too high for the site area when combining the project with the existing Bridgeview Apartments to the west.
+Further, the Commission expressed concern that there would be inadequate parking on the site resulting in overflow occurring on the public streets around the development.
+The proposed front setback reduction was not specifically identified as a potential concern.